 What is a visual-spatial learner?

-Below are some general identifiers of VS learning from Silverman.
+Below are some general identifiers of VS learners.
 The more traits your child exhibits regularly, the greater the chances he or she could be in this group.

 - Takes things apart to find out how they work (prefer hands-on-learning)